sanket560/Portfolio/README.md

 # Portfolio
-Personal portfolio using reactjs and build tool is vite
+Personal portfolio using vite + reactjs and tailwindcss